 The Aquarelle architecture is quite intricated and sophisticated.
-For our purpose, we only present the following simplification of the architecture in figure.
+For our purpose, we only present the following simplification.
 The front-end user uses a standard browser or the Aquarelle advanced browser.
 He connects to the "User Client Server WEB", which provides front pages and various cgi-bin.
 The "access server" is the key entrance to the Aquarelle system.
 In that place, users are registered, and data is transmitted through that node.
 Through the Z39.50 protocol, data may come directly from the archive servers, or from the "folder server", where folders contain meta-data, and may be published by publishers or cultural organizations.

-3.2 Users requirements and system constraints
+3.2.
+Users requirements and system constraints

 Cultural partners were concerned with the possibility that their images could be re-used in an unauthorized way.
-For instance a pirate can make fraudulent copies of images for selling cheap CD-ROMs.
-Their main concern was to able to prove, if presented with such fraudulent copies, their ownership of images.
-Such a possibility is a detering threat to potential cheaters.
+Their main concern was to able to prove their ownership of images.
+Such a possibility is a detering threat to potential cheaters

 Because of such an objective, they wanted the watermarking system to present a high level of efficiency for protection.
 This means that the embedded mark must be very robust.
 Basic cryptographic commandments imply that the algorithm must be parameterized with some key.
-Following the strong requirements for cultural partners, a unique key will be used for each image.
+So we decided that a unique key would be used for each image.

-Now we briefly describe the Aquarelle architecture.
-Users connect to the system through an Aquarelle Access Server.
-Users uses their user terminal to connect on access servers, where they can log in.
+In the Aquarelle architecture, users connect to the system through an Aquarelle Access Server.
 Once logged they are able to formulate their query.
 This query is broadcasted to folders and archive servers, and a result set is presented to the user.
-Connection between users and Access Servers is performed through the HTTP protocol.
+Connections between users and Access Servers are performed through the HTTP protocol.
 Connection between Access Servers and core data servers are performed using the Z39.50 protocol.
 The login and password are managed by the Access Server.

 For the Z39.50 connection between the Access Server and the core data Servers, a login and user password is provided.
 This enables to authenticate the Access Servers with respect to the core data servers.
 There is no user authentication at this level.
-This a simple security mechanism to ensure that only authorized connections have occured to the core data servers.

 Since users are unknown at the archive server level, there is no possibility for fingerprinting images here.
-Fingerprinting can not beat the access server level, since information cannot be cross-compared between users queries and delivered information.
+Fingerprinting can not beat the access server level, since information cannot be cross compared between users queries and delivered information.
 Furthermore access servers are seen as being too busy at logging users, managing connections, formulating queries, collecting and assembling results sets.
 They are not able to perform an expensive on-line operation as fingerprinting.
 It is also easier to implement off-line watermarking at the archive server using an easy to manage software piece.